anuradhawick/clipper/README.md

 Clipper by AW is a versatile clipboard management and note-taking application designed specifically for developers.
 It runs on Mac and Linux, leveraging the Tauri framework for a lightweight and secure experience.
 With Clipper, accessing your clipboard history and jotting down notes becomes seamless and integrated into your development workflow.

+## 🛑 Disclaimer 🛑

+The app itself is secure, however, your clipboard might see your passwords if you manually copy them.
+Usually it is recommended that you autofill fields that skips clipboard involvement.
+No efforts have made so far to detect passwords or ignore copied passwords, yet.

 ## Features

 Clipboard Access Shortcut: Quickly access your clipboard history with a simple shortcut, optimised for both Mac and Linux systems.